Kwpolska/pkgbuilder/docs/messagecodes.rst

 [3401]_  auto_build      AUR dependency required
 [3451]_  validation      not installed
 [3452]_  validation      outdated
+[5001]_  `__main__`      Aborted by user!
+Exiting…
 [5002]_  search          search string too short
 ======== =============== =========================================

 Explainations:

 ..
+[1001] occurs, when PKGBUILDer got a response other than 200 from the AUR RPC.  %s is replaced with the error code.

+..
 [3001] occurs, when PKGBUILDer cannot find the requested package.
    The name is probably mispelled or the package was deleted.

 ..
 [3101] occurs, when PKGBUILDer downloaded 0 bytes.
 It usually means that something bad happened during the download.

+..
+[3102] occurs, when PKGBUILDer got a response other than 200 during a file download.  %s is replaced with the error code.

 ..
 [3151] occurs, when PKGBUILDer extracted 0 files from the downloaded tarball.
 It means that the tarball is broken.
 Please